kubapeter/portfolio/Coursera Courses/Standalone Courses/Differential Equations Part I Basic Theory/README.md

 #### Week 9: Applications of Second Order Equations
 - Apply second order differential equations to physical phenomena analysis.
 - Apply second order differential equations to spring-mass system and pendulum.

+## Remark

+Although they are not a Coursera specialization this course has a [follow-up course](../Differential%20Equations%20Part%20II%20Series%20Solutions).